aws-solutions/aws-centralized-logging/README.md

 ## Getting Started
 To get started with the AWS Centralized Logging Solution, please review the solution documentation. https://aws.amazon.com/answers/logging/centralized-logging/

+## Upgrading to v3.2
+Customers using v3.0.0 can upgrade to v3.2 by loading the new primary template.
+Spoke templates, however, must be removed and installed from the v3.2 spoke template.

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes
 * Next, run unit tests to make sure added customization passes the tests